MicrosoftDocs/appcenter-docs/docs/sdk/troubleshooting/react-native.md

 ## How to update React Native SDK to the latest version

-If you have already integrated our SDK into your application and want to upgrade to a newer version of the sdk, plesae follow the following steps to upgrade:
+If you have already integrated our SDK into your application and want to upgrade to a newer version of the SDK, please follow the following steps to upgrade:

-1. `npm uninstall --save appcenter appcenter-analytics appcenter-crashes appcenter-push` to uninstall old appcenter packages.
+1. `npm uninstall --save appcenter appcenter-analytics appcenter-crashes appcenter-push` to uninstall old App Center packages.

-2. `npm install --save appcenter appcenter-analytics appcenter-crashes appcenter-push` to install latest appcenter packages.
+2. `npm install --save appcenter appcenter-analytics appcenter-crashes appcenter-push` to install latest App Center packages.

 3. `pod repo update` to make sure your CocoaPods spec repo is up-to-date.